Why would you want to? Lightweight tailor-made options exist.

 - The NVB Point, which is the wearer’s average gaze position during the measurement, representing the wearer’s reading posture;

-- The NVB Ratio, which is the distribution of measurements around the NVB Point and represents the wearer’s dynamic near-vision behavior.
+- The NVB Ratio distributes measurements around the NVB Point and represents the wearer’s dynamic near-vision behaviour.

 X = NVB Posture